 Construct validity is used to determine how well an assessment measures the construct that it is intended to measure.
 For example, a math test would have high construct validity if it was good at showing which candidates possessed strong mathematical aptitude (and which did not).

 It is important to understand this fundamental concept fully before attempting to measure it.
-For more information, take a look at our guide to construct validity.

 The subtypes of construct validity